yamanidev/mohamedyamani.com/src/content/blog/helping-older-browsers-understand-html5.md

 ---
-title: 'Helping Older Browsers Understand HTML5'
+title: "Helping Older Browsers Understand HTML5"
-description: 'In this blog article I explain how older verions of web browsers interpret unknown HTML5 elements, how to help them with that, and the recommended approach to that.'
+description: "In this blog article I explain how older verions of web browsers interpret unknown HTML5 elements, how to help them with that, and the recommended approach to that."
 canonicalUrl: "https://mohamedyamani.com/blog/helping-older-browsers-understand-html5/"
 pubDate: 2021-08-06
 image: "/images/thumbnails/helping-older-browsers-understand-html5.jpg"